-While you can purchase individual tickets whenever you need them, the easiest option and the best way to eliminate any guesswork is to get a public transport day pass, which can be purchased for between 1-7 days.
+While you can purchase individual tickets whenever you need them, there are easier options, including contactless payment via credit or debit card, and a public transport day pass, which can be purchased for between 1-7 days.

 - 1 ½ Hour Ticket: €6.50